 - Most employers (other than those listed above)

-How do you know what’s on your criminal record in PA?
+How do you know what’s on your criminal history record in PA?

 The most important thing is to know exactly what is on your record!
 Start by checking your record here (there’s two types).
 (We’ll run your record and tell you what can be cleared, and when.)

 Eligibility for Record Sealing